In Focus: Avoid This Trade

 The coronavirus pandemic proves Wall Street wrong and Buffett right again.
 Berkshire Hathaway's pile of cash allows it to navigate the pandemic easily and make a big acquisition when other big companies are just trying to stay alive.

 However, Wall Street may have celebrated too soon, and Buffett may have let an old mindset and cheap assets cloud his judgement.

-April 21, 2020 the price of crude oil turns negative, reaching a low of negative $37 per barrel.
+April 21, 2020 the price of crude oil turned negative, reaching a low of negative $37 per barrel.
 The coronavirus pandemic has caused a decline in the demand for oil and a large over supply.
-Oil buyers and others have nowhere to store oil and are willing to pay the seller of oil to take it back upon time of delivery.
+Oil buyers and others have nowhere to store oil and are willing to pay the sellers of oil to take it back upon time of delivery.